 - Vinyl Hanger

-In the United States, there were 5,700 jobs for Paperhanger in 2016.
+In 2016, there was an estimated number of 5,700 jobs in the United States for Paperhanger.
 New jobs are being produced at a rate of 5.3% which is above the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Paperhanger by 2026.
-Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.
+There will be an estimated 500 positions for Paperhanger per year.

 The states with the most job growth for Paperhanger are Iowa, Florida, and North Carolina.
 Watch out if you plan on working in Tennessee, New Mexico, or Nebraska.
 These states have the worst job growth for this type of profession.